Mr-Helpful/SKOPPIG/README.md

 ### A Canvas page

+This page is where the actual drawing is done, making use of the brushes created

+The main tools can be split into two categories:

+#### Brush tools

 ### A Design page

 This page is dedicated to designing custom brushes via a node based system